gethop-dev/pubsub/README.md

 user>
 ```

 and define the attributes of the queue that we want to use, to be able to declare it.
-This can be done either in the publisher, the subscriber or the broker itself, but it is important to use the same attributes in all places.
+Declaration can be done either in the publisher, the subscriber or the broker itself, but it is important to use the same attributes in all places.

 Declaring a queue will cause it to be created if it does not already exist.
 The declaration will have no effect if the queue does already exist and its attributes are the same as those in the declaration.
 When the existing queue attributes are not the same as those in the declaration a channel-level exception is raised.